tomwhartung/always_learning_computer_graphics/mdn/notes/4-canvas_with_sliders.md

   - [x] 2.3.
 Third slider: sets amount of Green versus Red
   - [x] 2.4.
 Fourth slider: sets amount of Blue and Yellow versus Green and Red

+# 5. Figure out How to Capture Clicks on the Image

+- [x] 1.
+Update the code to capture clicks on the image
+  - **Note:** The (x, y) values are only usable when the image is a fixed size
+  - That is, the image must adhere to the specified `width` and `height`
+  - **Specifically, this means the image cannot be a child element of an MDB `card`**
+- [x] 2.
+Get the x and y coords of click location from the event and log (pixelX, pixelY) to the console
+- [x] 3.
+Calculate location of square in grid and log (squareX, squareY) to the console
+  - [x] 3.1.
+Extra credit: log when user clicks on the border, or on one of the corners of the border